Archilargosergio/e-CommerceCoderHouse/README.md

 The same way was used the library last mentioned and pure CSS.

-The data base was based with Firebase and also installed React-Toastify for.
+The data base was based with Firebase.

+The text alerts were configured through React-Toastify.